-Tortilla Flats, The Postman Always Rings Twice, To the Lighthouse, Heart of Darkness, The Little Prince, all early Vonnegut and pretty much anything by Jean Rhys or Richard Brautigan or Camus, each and every one would be rejected out of hand as too short and therefore “unpublishable” by the number-dizzy of today’s agents.
+Tortilla Flats, The Postman Always Rings Twice, To the Lighthouse, Heart of Darkness, The Little Prince, all early Vonnegut and pretty much anything by Jean Rhys or Richard Brautigan or Camus—each and every one would be rejected out of hand as too short and therefore “unpublishable” by the number-dizzy of today’s agents.

 Some of them are quite free with the information they won’t even respond to queries for novels under 70,000 words.

-Weave in vivid, illuminating subplots for greater length or (even better) cutting and trimming down to the lean, mean tendons of your novel, the part that’s always, always moving your characters inevitably forward toward their doom.
+Weave in vivid, illuminating subplots for greater length.
+Or (even better) cut and trim down to the lean, mean tendons of your novel, the part that’s always, always moving your characters inevitably forward toward their doom.

-So write what you want to write, make sure it is the best-written novel it can possibly be, and then call it by whatever genre predominates in it.
+So write what you want to write, make sure that it is the best-written novel it can possibly be, and then call it by whatever genre predominates.
 (If it’s mainstream commercial or literary fiction, call it that.)

-At the most you’ll discover you’ve serendipitously acquired one of the real agents, the ones who mean it when they say they’re looking for something “fresh and new,” something “challenging genre,” something “trendsetting.”
+At the very most you’ll discover you’ve serendipitously acquired one of the real agents—the ones who mean it when they say they’re looking for something “fresh and new,” something “challenging genre,” something “trendsetting.”

 c) Make no mistake—aspiring writers are, indeed, being told by certain agents to “dumb down” their novels.
 In those words.

 Those agents are not savvy long-time professionals who have weathered the storms of the industry for decades.
-(If they are they ought to be ashamed of themselves.)
-They are mid- and entry-level grapplers on the sheer cliff-face of the business, buckling to mega-bookstore reps now infiltrating the publishing offices who don’t give a fig whether they sell books or T-shirts or cheap crap so long as they move merchandise off those Walmart shelves fast.
+They are mid- and entry-level grapplers on the sheer cliff-face of the business, buckling to mega-bookstore reps who don’t give a fig whether they sell books or T-shirts or cheap crap so long as they move merchandise off those Walmart shelves fast.

 If I can’t make my living upholding the standards of this craft I love, I will go into some other line of work.

 And I have the whole history of literature standing behind me on this one.

-Update: If you’re wondering who’s behind the shift in American publishing since the 1980s from literature to cheap crap, it’s actually a lot simpler than you might think.
-Bertelsmann.
+Update: If you’re wondering who’s behind the shift in American publishing since the 1980s from literature to cheap crap, it’s actually a lot simpler than you might think: Bertelsmann.